Petrol (Gas) Freezes at -70F

-The vagaries of winter driving in Canada, or any other really cold climate, are many.
-Let’s face it, in what other country would you be expected to carry a plastic spoon in your pocket, or carry flares between November and May?
+The vagaries of winter driving in a really cold country, are many.
+In a tropical country you wouldn't be expected to carry flares between November and May, would you?

 Gas (Petrol) Freezes, OK!

-One of the first things you need to know is that petrol (gas) freezes at -60˚C (-76◦ Fahrenheit).
-Although gas doesn’t freeze as easily as water, if it is flowing through a small plastic or rubber tube that is open to the elements, it will freeze.
-Some drivers swear by Ethanol which is basically a mix of gas and 10% ethyl alcohol in the belief that it will not freeze because of the alcoholic content - but it still freezes.
+One of the first things you need to know is that petrol (gas) freezes at -76 F. Although gas doesn’t freeze as easily as water, if it is flowing through a small plastic or rubber tube that is open to the elements.
+Trust me, it will freeze.
+Some drivers swear by Ethanol which is basically a mix of gas and 10% ethyl alcohol in the belief that it will not freeze because of the alcoholic content - but eventually it will freeze.
 To be safe always invest in a tube of ‘gas line antifreeze.’

 Plug your car in

-Believe it or not, but most cars in Canada - or the Province of Ontario - come fitted with a three pin mains electricity plug.
+Believe it or not, but most cars in Ontario, Canada, come fitted with a three pin mains electricity plug.
 The reason for this is that if you don’t have a garage and have to keep your car outside, you can plug your car into the mains electric circuit at night.
 The plugs aren’t for heating up the inside of the car; they are there to power the 'block heater,' in other words - to prevent the engine from freezing.

 [Forgetting the plugs for a moment, - you will read lots of articles by experts telling you that to warm your car up on a cold morning you only need to run the engine for 5 minutes, so there is no need to waste gas by running the engine any longer.
 The thing that these 'experts' fail to appreciate is that you are not running the engine to warm up the engine - you are running that engine to warm up the interior of the car, in other words, for your benefit, not the engine's.]